scottamass/pokeyellow/README.md

 # pokemon yellow ultimate
 - added all staters to route 1
-- trade evos no happen at level 37
+- trade evos no happen with a trade stone